-3 Dead in Mass Shooting at Maryland Distribution Center, Police Say
+3 Reported Dead After Mass Shooting at Rite Aid Distribution Center in Maryland

-Multiple people have been reported shot at a distribution center in Maryland, police said.
+Three people have been reported dead after a mass shooting at a distribution center in Maryland, police said.

-The Harford County sheriff’s office said “multiple victims” were reported in a shooting at Spesutia Road and Perryman Road in Perryman – 30 miles northeast of Baltimore.
+The Harford County sheriff’s office said “multiple wounded and multiple fatalities” in a shooting at the Rite Aid Distribution Center in Aberdeen, Maryland – 30 miles northeast of Baltimore.
 Police responded to reports of a shooting at 9:09 a.m.
 Thursday, according to a spokesperson for the sheriff’s office.

 The Associated Press reports that three people died in the shooting, citing an anonymous official.
-According to WBAL, the shooting occurred at the Rite Aid Distribution Center in Aberdeen, Maryland.

-Information about whether the shooter was identified or apprehended was not immediately available.
-It is unclear how many people were shot.
+The lone suspect in this incident is in custody and is in critical condition at a local hospital.
+No shots were fired by police officers.

 The sheriff’s office said the situation “is still fluid” and warned people to stay away from the area.